 Water changes a place.
 It draws in birds, insects, and the kind of quiet that helps you settle.
 The air feels cooler.
 Outside noise fades.
-And even if you’re just having a coffee in your backyard, there’s something to look at that keeps you there a little longer — away from the daily hubbub, away from screens.
+And even if you’re just having a coffee in your backyard, there’s something to look at that keeps you there a little longer.
+So, let’s talk backyard water features.

 We’ve already done some of the digging for you and rounded up 11 backyard water features that bring calm, beauty, and just a hint of wildness to your outdoor space.
 Check them out below.